31December99/Unit3Dup/README.md

 1. Clone this repository.
 2. Install the required dependencies using PIP.
 3. Config address and port for qbittorrent webui
-4. Set default save path in qbittorrent as the main download folder
+4. Set the configuration .env file
 5. Run the script with botITT.py

 ## Configuration